softprops/jot/README.md

 Jot stores data in a `.jot` file in your project's root

+What to keep your jots to yourself?
+That's cool.
+Just add `.jot` to your `.gitignore` file.

 Below is a list of available settings

     jot                                                     # Appends an item to your jot file